top of page

-Value is ultimately determined by a willing buyer and a willing seller agreeing to a mutually satisfactory price with neither buyer nor seller under any compulsion to deal.
+Value is determined by a buyer and seller agreeing to a mutually satisfactory price with neither party under any compulsion to deal.

 -